harhar2000/Car-CO2-Emissions-Calculator/README.md

 ## Getting Started

 To run these scripts, you will need Python and the `requests` library installed.
-You'll also need an API key from Climatiq.
-[Climatiq API](https://www.climatiq.io/)
+You'll also need an API key from [Climatiq API](https://www.climatiq.io/)

 ### Prerequisites